 If you know how to work your angles, you could have a photoshoot whilst doing activities 1 or 2 mentioned above.
-This is one of the most fun and productive free things to do in summer because you can spend quality time with friends/family whilst feeling confident and getting Instagram-worthy photos.
-You don’t need a professional camera either, a smartphone will do just fine.
+This is one of the most fun and productive free things to do in summer because you can spend quality time with friends/family whilst feeling confident and getting photos for your Instagram if that’s where your creativity lies.
+You don’t need a professional camera either; a smartphone will do just fine.

 4. Make money